lgatto/lgatto.github.io/_drafts/2017-02-14-open-research-project.md

 go.
 The continued involvement of the participants over time will play a major role in the project's success.

-What are attainable goals?
+#### What are attainable goals?

 It is important to note that there is no funding for the participants.
 We are driven by a desire to be open, benefit from being open and the visibility that we can gain through the project, and the prospect that the Wellcome Trust will learn from our experience and, implement any lessons learnt.
+We get to interact with each other and with research support librarians, who will help us throughout the duration of the project.
+We also commit to *sharing of research outputs beyond traditional publications and to engage with the Project, by participating in Project meetings and contributing to Project publications*.

 A lot of our initial discussions centred around rewards for open research or, actually, lack thereof and percepted associated